 Counterintuitively, the rainy season months (December to March) are when the flood waters are at their lowest and many animals move away from the wetland areas to find grazing elsewhere.
 This is when many animals choose to have their young and when the deserts of the south start to bloom, creating a paradise for birds, herbivores and associate carnivores.

 This mix of seasons means that Botswana is truly a year-round destination.
 Most people choose the dry season months for their first visit but many old-timers prefer the greenery, dramatic skies and unusual wildlife of the rainy months.

 As one would expect, the dry season months (July to October) are the most expensive with December to March usually being the cheapest (but wettest) months to travel.
 The transitional months of November, April, May and June tend to have good weather and decent prices but the wildlife can be a little harder to see as there is a lot more cover and the animals are more dispersed.

-The best time for birdwatching is generally from September to May, with the Okavango heronries becoming most active from September through to November when migrant birds return.
-The beautiful carmine bee-eaters are most abundant between July and November when they congregate around their nest holes.
+The best time for birdwatching in Botswana is generally from September to May, with the Okavango heronries becoming most active from September through to November when migrant birds return.
+The best time to see carmine bee-eaters is when they congregate to nest between late September and December.